Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - A well or associated facility where activities have stopped due to technical or economic reasons.
 Not all sites in this category are orphaned.
 Many may be reopened and produce again at a later date.

 - A site that is permanently dismantled (plugged, cut and capped) and left in a safe and secure condition.
+These are also often referred to as decommissioned sites.

 - The process of cleaning up a contaminated well site to meet specific soil and groundwater standards.